Chris Terrill: Biography

 Born in Brighton, Sussex, in 1952, Terrill attended Brighton College 1965–1970, and then went to Durham University, where he gained a joint-honours degree in Geography and Anthropology.
 Between 1976 and 1977 he lived with the remote Acholi Tribe of Southern Sudan where he carried out doctoral research on the impact of civil war on the tribal society before taking up the post of head of geography at Rendcomb College in Gloucestershire.
 In 1983, he left teaching to become a full-time professional anthropologist working for the International Disaster Institute and the UN in Geneva and throughout the famine-gripped and war-ravaged areas of Africa.
-Later he moved into broadcasting, after being offered a job immediately following a feature interview to the BBC African Service.
-He changed careers and became a producer for the BBC World Service specialising in African affairs.
+Later he moved into broadcasting almost by accident.
+After giving an interview about his time in Africa to the BBC African Service he was offered a short term 3-month contract to work for the Service as a research Africanist.
+Finding he had a natural aptitude for programme making his contract was extended and so he decided to change careers and became a full time producer for the BBC World Service specialising in African affairs.
 After five years in radio, in which he engaged in current affairs, documentaries and drama, Terrill joined BBC television as a documentary producer, making investigative documentaries and observational films and series about communities all over the world.

 As a programme maker, Terrill has always favoured anthropological methodology, particularly participant observation, rather than more conventional documentary making techniques.
 As a Fellow of the Royal Anthropological Institute and the Royal Geographical Society, Terrill is regarded as a practising anthropologist/geographer who uses film as his primary research tool and recording medium in the field.